 2. Locate your journal and be sure to document events.

 Your journal contains key evidence that your attorney will use to help your case.
 It shows that you adhered to laws and best practices, and your attorney will want to have a copy of the journal entry for the notarization in question.
-It’s also a good idea to document the notarization independent from your journal, recalling details including those present, the location, dates, timelines, circumstances, and anything else pertinent.
+It’s also a good idea to document the notarization independently from your journal, recalling details including those present, the location, dates, timelines, circumstances, and anything else pertinent.
 And collect copies of documents and related records.
 This will help when your surety carrier or insurer asks for a statement.

 Infographic